Find out the best hair growth supplements for hair and choose the best one for your hair needs from these recommendations.

 Vitamin B7 (Biotin)

-If you spend a longer time than that in sunlight, definitely apply a sunscreen with SPF of 15 or more.
+If you spend a longer time than that in sunlight, definitely apply sunscreen with an SPF of 15 or more.

 For even more foods for healthy hair growth, be sure to download a free copy of 95 Foods for Healthy Hair Care & Growth.